Flat owners win Supreme Court privacy case over Tate Modern viewing platform

 They applied for an injunction requiring the gallery to prevent members of the public observing their flats by “cordoning off” parts of the platform or “erecting screening”, to stop what they said was a “relentless” invasion of their privacy.

-The five residents lost their case in the High Court and Court of Appeal, taking their case to the UK’s highest court in December 2021.
+The five residents – Giles Fearn, Gerald Kraftman, Lindsay Urqygart, and Ian and Helen McFadyen – lost their case in the High Court and Court of Appeal, taking their case to the UK’s highest court in December 2021.

 However, in a ruling on Wednesday, the Supreme Court ruled by a three-to-two majority in the residents’ favour.